 Ricardo knows better than anyone that the Way to Santiago calls for pilgrims.
 In this way, the millennial route has always hovered around him.
 So when he was challenged to do it, the yes was immediate, as if the decision had already been made well before that moment.
 Read this entertaining interview that will help you prepare your own trail to the Capital of Galicia.

-So the topics of pilgrimages and questions of faith were always a topic discussed at home.
-In addition, I was also part of a group of young people who, with a certain frequency, walked stages/stretches of the way during the Easter vacations, events in which I never had the opportunity to participate, although I had a natural interest.
+The topics of pilgrimages and questions of faith were always a topic discussed at home.
+In addition, I was also part of a group of young people who, with a certain frequency, walked stages/stretches of the Way during their Easter vacations, events in which I never had the opportunity to participate, although I had a natural interest.

-My parents went on pilgrimage to Fatima several times, but I confess that it was never something that called me, there was no vocation that urged me to go to the Cova da Iria.
+My parents went on pilgrimage to Fatima several times, but I confess it was never something that called to me.
+There was no vocation urging me to go to the Cova da Iria.
 As for Santiago, the panorama is way different.

 I have a family friend who has completed the Way many times, starting from many different points, with various lengths and miles traveled – he has even written a book about the Way to Santiago.

-The experiences I narrated, along with the testimonies of my friends, planted the seed of desire to discover what is this spirituality that moves thousands of people to take a backpack and a staff, cover themselves with scallops and yellow arrows and set out on foot to a place where, curiously enough, I had been many times before.
-But the culmination of this discovery of the need to go on pilgrimage to Santiago was when my brother returned home after making that trip himself.
+The experiences I narrated, along with testimonies of my friends, planted the seed of desire to discover the spirituality that motivates thousands of people to take a backpack and a staff, cover themselves with scallops and yellow arrows and set out on foot to a place where, curiously enough, I had been many times before.
+But the culmination of this discovery, of the need to go on pilgrimage to Santiago, was when my brother returned home after making the trip himself.
 The feeling he described to me was the flame that gave breath to my will.
 When my girlfriend suggested that we go on the road, my yes escaped me before my mouth even moved.

 Since one of the secondary objectives was to get to Compostela, we decided, in a very unoriginal idea, to start from Tui.
 The division was made taking into account the number of days in which we would like to complete the journey, as well as the kilometers covered at each stage.